 If you are an Aboriginal or Torres Strait Islander applicant and require advice and support with the recruitment process, please contact our Diversity Unit on DiversityInclusion@dhhs.vic.gov.au

 We are looking for experienced Advanced and Senior Child Protection Practitioners to come and live in Victoria and be part of an integrated workforce committed to improving the lives of vulnerable children and their families.
 We want people who can work collaboratively to achieve positive outcomes – people who are committed to working with children, young people and families.

 Victorian Child Protection recognises you bring skills and attributes that will strengthen our service.
-For candidates successful through the recruitment process who require visa sponsorship, DHHS may consider requests under the Temporary Work (Skilled) visa (subclass 457).
+For candidates successful through the recruitment process who require visa sponsorship, DHHS may consider requests under the Temporary Skill Shortage (TSS) visa.

-If you are a citizen of another country, are currently OUTSIDE Australia and have a Bachelor-level social work qualification or a similar welfare or behavioural-related degree that is accredited by the Australian Association of Social Workers or the Australian Community Workers Association, you may be eligible for an Advanced Child Protection Practitioner, Senior Child Protection Practitioner or Team Manager position.
+If you are a citizen of another country, are currently in or outside Australia and have a Bachelor-level social work qualification or a similar welfare or behavioural-related degree, you may be eligible for an Advanced Child Protection Practitioner, Senior Child Protection Practitioner or Team Manager position.
 You must also have a minimum of two years statutory child protection experience.
 It is important to ensure that you advise of your interest in seeking employer visa sponsorship at the initial application stage.